absop/GeneticAlgorithm/README.md

 # GeneticAlgorithm
-Implement of Genetic Algorithm in Julia Language.
+Implements of Genetic Algorithm in Julia Language.